 A slow-paced but totally worthy original series by Mike Flannagan.
 This tale on the danger of religious fervor and good intentions completely shocked us once it picked up its rhythm.
 While some are still complaining about the monologues, no one can deny that the ending was as memorable as heart-wrenching.
 We are sure that will become a go-to reference when discussing works like The Wicker Man and Saint Maud.

 The franchise of Child’s Play has been revigorated with this unexpectedly acclaimed success from SyFy – all overseen by Don Mancini himself as the executive producer.
-Continuing the lore of the universe (unlike the remake), and cleverly fusing the black humour into a tonally serious but polished production, Chucky has it all in terms of quality: a suspenseful plot, charming (or loathsome) characters, witty dialogue and a fantastically snappy, manipulative incarnation of our titular villain, Chucky.
+Continuing the lore of the universe (unlike the remake), and cleverly fusing the black humour into a tonally serious but polished production, Chucky has it all in terms of quality: a suspenseful plot, charming (or loathsome) characters, witty dialogue, and a fantastically snappy, manipulative incarnation of our titular villain, Chucky.
 Every subplot here serves a purpose and wastes no time dwelling – it’s intensely paced to keep anybody captivated.
-We are taken into an idyllic suburb, including heavily the ambivalent strife of a high school life, for Chucky to unleash his chaos in a fun direction contrasting to typical slasher flare – devious machinations; our protagonist, too, is an angsty, edgy teenage dollmaker absolutely vulnerable to all of this.
-Each episode is enjoyable as the last and this is the first ‘slasher’ television serial I would heartedly recommend – it’s faithful to earlier source material but positively independent in a standalone narrative, themes and tone.
-This whole series also takes teenage anxiety, pressure and insecurity into a disturbing direction thematically…
+We are taken into an idyllic suburb, including heavily the ambivalent strife of high school life, for Chucky to unleash his chaos in a fun direction contrasting to typical slasher flare – devious machinations; our protagonist, too, is an angsty, edgy teenage dollmaker absolutely vulnerable to all of this.
+Each episode is enjoyable as the last and this is the first ‘slasher’ television serial I would heartedly recommend – it’s faithful to earlier source material but positively independent in a standalone narrative, themes, and tone.
+This whole series also takes teenage anxiety, pressure, and insecurity in a disturbing direction thematically…

 AHS fans are divided on this one, and while we agree that there were several distasteful attempts at modernizing a ten year old story (American Horror Story: Murder House), it was ultimately the nostalgic factor that made us love this one.
 With three episodes leaning heavily on the inaugural season of AHS, it was fun to see those characters reunite and *spoiler alert* move on.
 The anthology includes four other episodes that are not connected to previous seasons, but they all successfully carry the spooky/cheeky vibe that Ryan Murphy and Brad Falchuk have become known for.
 If you hated Murder House, give episodes 3-6 a shot.
 They’re great for one hour horror entertainment that brings you a taste of AHS regular cast members in completely different stories.